saagarjha/El-Capitan-Theme/README.md

 ### Download Manually

+(Needs to be updated to reflect two different theme options)

 * Download the files using the GitHub .zip download option
 * Unzip the files and rename the folder to `Theme - El Capitan`
 * Find your `Packages` directory using the menu item  `Preferences -> Browse Packages...`